Amelia King: Women's Land Army

 King was refused entry to the Land Army by its Essex County branch committee because it was believed it would be difficult to place her, as there would be objections due to her ethnicity.
-With support from the Holborn Trades Council, King presented the issue to her local representative, Walter Edwards MP, who raised the issue of racism within the Land Army at the House of Commons.
+With support from the Holborn Trades Council, King presented the issue to her member of parliament, Walter Edwards, who raised the issue of racism within the Land Army at the House of Commons.
 This, along with another racially-motivated incident that occurred within the same week in which cricketer Learie Constantine was denied accommodation at a London hotel, attracted widespread controversy and criticism and brought the 'Colour Bar' into focus.

 In an interview with George Padmore, published in The Chicago Defender, King reflected "I said to them, if I'm not good enough to work on the land, then I am not good enough to make munitions.
 No one has ever suggested that my father and brother were not good enough to fight for the freedom of England."

 The refusal was reversed and King was able to formally join the Women's Land Army in October 1943.
 She worked at Frith Farm in Wickham, Hampshire until 1944.